GorbulasDev/learnelectra/docs/i_am_advance.md

 ### Import Private Keys from Wallet Dump
 If you have your wallet dump file, you can import it!
 This is not importing a wallet.dat file but rather a text file usually as I have mentioned above.
 Here are the steps to import the dumped wallet file.
 Make a backup of your current wallet first before continuing!

-1. Open up your Electra QT Wallet
+1. Open up your Electra Protocol QT Wallet

 2. Unlock your wallet (make sure you leave the box unchecked for staking only)

 3. Go to Tools --> Debug Console

-4. Ensure the wallet dumped file is in the same location as the exe file of the Electra QT Wallet program.
+4. Ensure the wallet dumped file is in the same location as the exe file of the Electra Protocol QT Wallet program.
 - Again, that location on Windows for example is:
 ```
 C:\Program Files\Electra\